synergico/campsite-for-kanboard/README.md

 # campsite-for-kanboard

-An Basecamp-inspired css-only themes for kanboard
+An Basecamp-inspired css-only themes for Kanboard.
+Extremely small size.
 Many thanks to CSS Milligram UI, milligram.io and Basecamp for their inspriation.
 Font in use: Valera round Regular (from Google font)
 ## INSTALLATION
 Unzip the whole thing into your plugin folder
 That's it.